Tencent/Hippy/README.md

 1. Install the dependencies with `npm install`.
 2. Build the front-end sdk packages with `npm run build`.
-3. Start `ConEmu` with git shell, then build the hippy-react demo with `npm run buildexample -- hippy-react-demo`, or build the hippy-vue demo with `npm run buildexample -- hippy-vue-demo` .
+3. Open a terminal, then build the hippy-react demo with `npm run buildexample -- hippy-react-demo`, or build the hippy-vue demo with `npm run buildexample -- hippy-vue-demo` .
 4. Open the `examples/android-demo` with Android Studio.
 5. Connect android phone with USB cable and make sure USB debugging mode and USB installation are enabled.
 6. Open the project with Android Studio, run and install the apk...

 > For Windows Developers: Because Hippy example build script is writen with `bash`.
-Here's the [ConEmnu](https://conemu.github.io/) with git shell recommended, it is provided the Linux environment for Windows.
+Here's the [ConEmnu](https://conemu.github.io/) with `git shell` recommended, it is provided the Linux environment for Windows.

 > If you encought the issue of `No toolchains found in the NDK toolchains folder for ABI with prefix: mips64el-linux-android`, here is the [solution](https://github.com/google/filament/issues/15#issuecomment-415423557).